Moving in a short time requires some ingenuity, a lot of energy, and help in getting organized, which is where this guide can help..

 Call Utility Companies, Landlord, etc

 If you're responsible for paying utilities - hydro, electric, water, garbage, recyclables - then you'll need to call have your current service canceled and/or transferred to your new place.
 If you're moving long distance, you may need to find new services in your new city or town.
 Get a list of your bills and run through them one by one.
-This shouldn't take more than an hour to do, but it's important to get it done as soon as possible so you're not charged for services you're not using.
+It shouldn't take more than an hour to do, but it's important to get it done as soon as possible, so you're not charged for services you're not using.